Addono/docusaurus-plugin-goatcounter/README.md

 ## 🧐 About <a name = "about"></a>

-This plugin adds GoatCounter web analytics to your Docusaurus v2 project.
-It has zero dependencies as the only thing it needs to do is include the tracking script in your build outputs.
+This plugin adds GoatCounter web analytics to your Docusaurus v3 project.
+It has zero dependencies, the only thing this plugin does is including the tracking script in your production build outputs.

 ## 🚀 Install <a name = "install"></a>